 About Our Founder: Allen Smart

 Allen Smart is a national spokesperson and advocate for improving rural philanthropic practice under his group –PhilanthropywoRx.
-He is also currently the Project Director for a national rural philanthropic project based at Campbell University in Buies Creek, North Carolina and supported by The Robert Wood Johnson Foundation.
+He served as the Project Director for a national rural philanthropic project based at Campbell University in Buies Creek, North Carolina and supported by The Robert Wood Johnson Foundation.
 He regularly consults with regional and national foundations on rural and philanthropic strategy.

 Allen is the former Interim President, Vice President of Programs and director of the Health Care Division at the Kate B. Reynolds Charitable Trust.
 Prior to coming to the Trust in 2006, Allen was the Vice President of Programs at The Rapides Foundation, a healthcare conversion funder in Alexandria, Louisiana.
 He has also served as Director of Community Development for a midwestern Catholic hospital system and as Grants Administrator for the City of Santa Monica, California.

 Allen received his Master of Public Health from the University of Illinois at Chicago, his Master of Arts in Telecommunication Arts from the University of Michigan and his Bachelor of Arts in Philosophy from Macalester College.